 Science Sips on Fisheries Policy in the Science Year 2016*17 – Seas and Oceans

+In the fourth and final Science Sips event was dedicated to the topic of fisheries policy.
 Fish is a substantial source of food worldwide, but science and civil society warn that we may be overfishing the seas.
 The national and European fisheries policy framework seeks to ensure sustainable fishing and the protection of oceans – but does fisheries policy achieve this?
 How does fisheries policy affect the food on our plates?
-What can an individual consumer do in response to these policies and ocean conservation?
+What can an individual consumer do in re-sponse to these policies and ocean conservation?
 The project "Taste of the Future of the Seas" is part of the Science Year 2016*17 – Seas and Oceans, funded by the German Federal Ministry for Education and Research, and addresses the challenges and opportunities for sustainable use of marine ecosystems.
-Experts will give short, energetic presentations on topics on marine biodiversity, followed by interactive discussion rounds on sustainable consumption.
-Participants can enjoy street food and drinks made from sustainable seafood, like bycatch curry and seaweed cocktails.

 Short input presentations were held by: